FINANCIAL AID RATE92%

-- Cameron University in Lawton, OK (51 miles away)
+- Cameron University in Ada, OK (51 miles away)

-- University of Science and Arts of Oklahoma in Chickasha, OK (86 miles away)
+- University of Science and Arts of Oklahoma in Jenks, OK (86 miles away)

-- Texas Woman's University in Denton, TX (92 miles away)
+- Texas Woman's University in Fort Worth, TX (92 miles away)

-- The University of Texas at Arlington in Arlington, TX (113 miles away)
+- Tarleton State University in Alpine, TX (116 miles away)

 See a list of all the colleges and universities by clicking on one of the links below: